-Flash back to the beginning of the 2010 college football season and set the stage of what’s to come – the Florida Gators and Penn State Nittany Lions battling on New Year’s Day – with one of the two head coaches to retire at the end of the game.
+Flash back to the beginning of the 2010 college football season and set the stage of what’s to come – the Florida Gators and Penn State Nittany Lions battling in the 2011 Outback Bowl on New Year’s Day – with one of the two head coaches to retire at the end of the game.

 The obvious choice would be 84-year old Penn State coach Joe Paterno, and by now, everyone knows that prediction would have been incorrect.